movestore/Flight-Speed-Estimation/README.md

 If selected, only the locations with ground speed above the antimode are passed on, else the complete data set.

+Note that this App works properly only if the two movement modes (no flight and flight) properly separate by ground speed.
+If there are e.g. intermediate behaviours, clear separations might be difficult and results inaccurate.

 ### Input data
 moveStack in Movebank format